dynamsoft-docs/mobile-document-scanner-docs-js/codegallery/usecase/sample1.md

 needAutoGenerateSidebar: true
 needGenerateH3Content: true
 noTitleIndex: true
-title: Document Web Capture from Mobile Camera - Use Cases - Sample1
+title: Document Web Capture from Mobile Camera - Use Cases - Review and Adjust the detected boundaries
-keywords: Documentation, Document Web Capture from Mobile Camera, Use Cases, Sample1
+keywords: Documentation, Document Web Capture from Mobile Camera, Use Cases, Review and Adjust the detected boundaries
-breadcrumbText: Sample1
+breadcrumbText: Review and Adjust the detected boundaries
-description: Document Web Capture from Mobile Camera Documentation Use Cases Sample1
+description: Document Web Capture from Mobile Camera Documentation Use Cases Review and Adjust the detected boundaries
 permalink: /codegallery/usecases/sample1.html
 ---